LIT-Protocol/docs/docs/migration/overview.md

 A `Capacity Credits NFT` can be very easily minted from the Lit Explorer.
 For minting Capacity Credits using `contracts-sdk` see [here](../sdk/capacity-credits).

-You’ll also need some 'testLPX' tokens for minting.
-These are test tokens that hold no real value and should only be used to pay for usage on Habanero. `testLPX` should only be claimed from the verified faucet, linked [here](https://faucet.litprotocol.com/).
+You’ll also need some 'testLIT' tokens for minting.
+These are test tokens that hold no real value and should only be used to pay for usage on Habanero. `testLIT` should only be claimed from the verified faucet, linked [here](https://faucet.litprotocol.com/).

 For more information on Capacity Credits and network rate limiting see [here](../concepts/capacity-credits-concept)